flybywiresim/docs/docs/dev-corner/qa-process.md

 ### Communication

 Multiple tests in PRs are always welcome.
-It is still good practice to announce it on the Discord "quality-assurance" channel  , if you are starting a test on a certain PR, so that the QA team is aware of progress in testing.<br/>
+It is still good practice to announce it on the Discord "quality-assurance" channel, if you are starting a test on a certain PR, so that the QA team is aware of progress in testing.<br/>
 (Example: `Starting test on PR #1234 <PR-title>`)

 Also reporting the PR# and test result after completing a report is strongly recommended as it helps both developers & QA members to see which PR have been tested and if there were issues in quick time.<br/>